 In this tutorial, we will:

 - Using Label Studio, an open-source data labeling tool, to label data and train a model.
-Label Studio is available as one app of PrimeHub Apps, a convenient way to integrate 3rd-party apps into your ML Workflow.
+Label Studio is available as part of PrimeHub Apps, a convenient way to integrate 3rd-party apps into your ML Workflow.

 - Configure the Label Studio project setting and label the images.